ingridbmason/Network-literacy/PITCHME.md

 <p style="color:gray">100TB (e.g. 25,000 characterisation images bigTIFF@4GB or 333 videos H.264/MPEG-4 AVC@300GB)</p>

 Note:
-File sizes and file numbers that make up a dataset or data collection can vary.
+File sizes and file numbers that make up a dataset or data collection can vary as well as network speeds.
 Researchers work outdoors on satellite connections, from home on domestic broadband, or from their workplace on the advanced research network.
 Data movement problems crop up for researchers in all shapes and sizes.

 ---
 @title[Exercises]